drduh/YubiKey-Guide/README.md

 This is a guide to using [YubiKey](https://www.yubico.com/products/identifying-your-yubikey/) as a [smart card](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for secure encryption, signature and authentication operations.

-Keys stored on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-), unlike filesystem-based credentials, while remaining convenient for daily use.
-YubiKey can be configured to require a physical touch for cryptographic operations, reducing the risk of credential compromise.
+Cryptographic keys on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-), unlike filesystem-based credentials, while remaining convenient for regular use.
+YubiKey can be configured to require a physical touch for cryptographic operations, reducing the risk of unauthorized access.

-To suggest an improvement, send a pull request or open an [issue](https://github.com/drduh/YubiKey-Guide/issues).

 - [Purchase YubiKey](#purchase-yubikey)
 - [Prepare environment](#prepare-environment)